 The new telework policy doesn’t make any changes to remote work or situational telework at DOJ.
 Monaco said there can also be some exceptions to the policy update.

 “These exceptions should reflect the new realities of the post-pandemic world, based on criteria including, but not limited to, the retention of specialized workers, recruitment of specialized or hard-to-fill positions and office space limitations,” Monaco said.

 As part of the new plan, all DOJ component leaders will also have to designate one “core day” per week, where all employees working in the same location will have to report to the office on the same day.
 Additionally, Monaco said agency managers should make efforts to engage employees, for example by scheduling town halls, one-on-one meetings between supervisors and staff, employee recognition events and group onboarding activities for new employees.

 Based on the survey results, Monaco said DOJ is looking at additional steps to enhance the department’s office spaces, for example by offering more food options.

 “I realize that this policy update might come as welcome news for some, and less welcome news for others,” Monaco said.
 “I ask that we all be patient with one another as we enter a period of adjustment.
 I look forward to our continued work together as we strive for a stronger and more connected workforce.”

-The State Department is telling its workforce to eventually return to the office about three or four days a week.
+The State Department is told its workforce to start returning to the office about three or four days a week.

 “Ultimately, we expect most full-time employees will physically be in the office three to four times per week,” Blinken wrote.